 Day 1 – Taipei and Leofoo Safari Theme Park

-- One option is the old town of Daxi, where the streets are lined with gorgeous prewar Baroque-style merchants’ houses.
-Several specialise in the tofu products for which Daxi is famous.
+- One popular option is the old town of Daxi, where three old streets are lined with gorgeous prewar Baroque-style merchants’ houses.
+Several house businesses that specialise in the tofu products for which Daxi is famous.
 Just outside Daxi there’s a strange yet photogenic collection of statues.
-Gathered from all over Taiwan, these statues – which vary hugely in terms of size, style and material – are all of Chiang Kai-shek, the former president.
-When the political climate changed, they were “retired” and relocated here.
-Both the old streets and the statue park are good places for little ones who want to let off some steam.
+Gathered from all over Taiwan, these statues (they vary hugely in terms of size, style and material) are all of Chiang Kai-shek, the former president.
+When the political climate changed, they were ‘retired’ and moved here.
+Both Daxi and the statue park are good places for little ones who want to let off some steam.

 - Of course, if you’d like to go straight to the resort, enjoy the sight of wonderful creatures just a few metres away, and try some of the various activities, your wish is our command.

 Day 2 – Leefoo Theme Park and Sun Moon Lake

 - After breakfast in the resort, you’ll have all morning to pet cute animals and enjoy the theme park.
 Around lunchtime, we’ll head south and inland toward Sun Moon Lake, arriving in time for a delightful afternoon cruise on a private boat.
 Once you’ve had your fill of views of this shimmering body of water and the mountains that surround it, we’ll bring you to your hotel to relax before dinner.

 Day 3 – Sun Moon Lake and Qingjing Farm